STRIDES/NIHCloudLabAWS/docs/Install_AWSParallelCluster.md

-# Ways to install AWS ParrallelCluster:
+# installing the AWS ParrallelCluster CLI:

     - Using a virtual environment (recommended)
     - Using a conda virtual environment